NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 ``-c CLEAR, --clear CLEAR``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This argument allows you to clear the resulting products of a run from your workspace.
-As you can tell is a very useful argument.
+This argument allows you to clear the resulting products resulting from a run from your workspace.
 Executing NPB with this argument will clear the files listed in the input file from the staging, bundle directories, and the kernel list from the working area.
 In addition it will clear the kernel lists or release plans **generated** by the run (they will not be cleared out if you provided them as inputs.)
 Note that other by-product files such as the checksums file, run log, file lists, and diff files are not deleted.

 After you run NPB (successfully or not) one of the by-products that it generates is the File List.
 The File List has the following naming scheme::